m4theus4ndr4de/regression-rossmann/README.md

 <h1>Drugstore Sales Prediction</h1>

-<p>This is a fictional project for studying purposes.
+<p align="justify">This is a fictional project for studying purposes.
 The business context and the insights are not real.
 The dataset is from Rossmann, a large drug store chain in Europe with many stores all over the continent.
 The dataset is available on <a href="https://www.kaggle.com/competitions/rossmann-store-sales/data" target="_blank">Kaggle</a>.</p>

 <h2>1.
 Description of the Business Problem</h2>

-<p>The CEO from Rossmann wants to make some investments to renovate all stores and asked the managers of all the stores to say what the income of all the stores will be in the next 6 weeks so that he can decide how much to invest in each store based on that.
+<p align="justify">The CEO from Rossmann wants to make some investments to renovate all stores and asked the managers of all the stores to say what the income of all the stores will be in the next 6 weeks so that he can decide how much to invest in each store based on that.
 All the managers asked the data department from Rossmann for a way to answear the CEO accurately.
 So, a regression model would be of great help.</p>

 <h3>The tools that were created:</h3>

-<p><b>Machine Learning Regression Model: </b>Using the dataset from <a href="https://www.kaggle.com/competitions/rossmann-store-sales/data" target="_blank">Kaggle</a>, a machine learning regression model was created to be use for future predictions.</p>The notebook used to create the model is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/store_sales_prediction.ipynb" target="_blank">here</a>.</p>
+<p align="justify"><b>Machine Learning Regression Model: </b>Using the dataset from <a href="https://www.kaggle.com/competitions/rossmann-store-sales/data" target="_blank">Kaggle</a>, a machine learning regression model was created to be use for future predictions.</p>The notebook used to create the model is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/store_sales_prediction.ipynb" target="_blank">here</a>.</p>

-<p><b>Flask Prediction API: </b>The model is available on the cloud Heroku and can be acessible by an API created using Flask.
+<p align="justify"><b>Flask Prediction API: </b>The model is available on the cloud Heroku and can be acessible by an API created using Flask.
 The API source code is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/webapp/handler.py" target="_blank">here</a>.</p>

-<p><b>Telegram Chat Bot: </b>A chat bot on Telegram (a desktop and messaging app) is available so that the CEO can send the id number of a store and the prediction of the sales for the next 6 weeks will be available there.
+<p align="justify"><b>Telegram Chat Bot: </b>A chat bot on Telegram (a desktop and messaging app) is available so that the CEO can send the id number of a store and the prediction of the sales for the next 6 weeks will be available there.
 You can clik <a href="https://t.me/rossmann_ma_bot" target="_blank">here</a> to check it out sending a number up to 4 digits.
 The Bot source code is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/rossmann-telegram-api/rossmann-bot.py" target="_blank">here</a>.</p>

 <h2>2.
 Dataset Attributes</h2>